-Molly Solomon was named Executive Producer & President, NBC Olympics Production, & Executive Producer, Golf Channel, in November 2019.
-She is responsible for all day-to-day editorial production of NBC Olympics’ coverage of the Games, as well as Olympic Channel: Home of Team USA.
-In addition, she serves as Executive Producer of GOLF Channel, a position she has held since 2012.
-Solomon reports to Pete Bevacqua, President, NBC Sports Group.
+Molly Solomon was named Executive Producer & President, NBC Olympics Production, in November 2019.
+She is responsible for all day-to-day editorial production of NBC Olympics’ coverage of the Games.
+She served as Executive Producer of GOLF Channel from 2012 – 2023.

 Solomon became the first woman to serve as executive producer for a national sports network with her appointment at GOLF Channel.
 Previously, she served as Executive Vice President of Content and Executive Producer, GOLF Channel, and oversaw all aspects of production and programming, including tournament coverage, news, original productions, and operations.
 Solomon worked closely with media rights partners to elevate prestigious golf championships, including THE PLAYERS, The Open, KPMG Women’s PGA Championship, and the new FedExCup Playoffs, as well as launching new events, such as the Drive, Chip and Putt National Finals and the Augusta National Women’s Amateur.
 She also oversaw the network’s production of golf’s return to the Olympic Games in Rio in 2016.